A library was established at New College’s foundation in 1379.

 Oxford OX1 3BN

 As none of this material is stored in the main library, unfortunately “same-day” service is not possible.
-Access to these volumes will be by appointment only.
+Access to these volumes will be by appointment only; provision is limited, so please contact him as far in advance as possible.